-Snapchat was one of the first apps to offer self-destructing messages that protect your privacy.
-You can allow friends to view a sent image for up to 10 seconds before it is erased automatically.
-Early on, it was possible to screen capture images or even find the cache of the file, but updates to Snapchat now notify the sender if a screenshot was taken in the app.
+Snapchat was one of the first apps to offer self-destructing messages that protect your privacy, letting friends view a sent image for up to 10 seconds before being automatically erased.
+Early on, it was possible to screen capture images, or even find the cache of the file, but updates to Snapchat notify the sender if a screenshot was taken in the app.
 So while these messages are supposed to be destroyed, there are ways to keep a copy.

 To record video, instead of tapping the picture button, hold it down.
 This will start Snapchat's video recording.
-Unlike Vine, Snapchat allows you to take 9 seconds of video before sending to your friends.
-Vine only records up to 6 seconds.
+Unlike Vine, Snapchat allows you to take up to 10 seconds of video before sending to your friends (Vine only records up to 6 seconds).
 As long as you hold down the record button, Snapchat will continue to record.
-Strangely enough, if you take screenshots while the app is recording, it will cause the app to stop and open the send options.

-When you've recorded your video, you send it to your friends just like you would with a photo.
-Select the contacts that you want to send the video and hit "Send."
+When you've recorded your video, you can send it to your friends just like you would a photo.
+Select the contacts that you want to send the video to, and hit Send.

-Snapchat will still save a log of your Snapchats along with the unseen messages sent.
+Snapchat will still save a log of your Snapchats, along with unseen sent messages.